RetroDECK/ES-DE/USERGUIDE-DEV.md

 Depending on the theme, the system navigation carousel can be either horizontal or vertical.
 The default theme rbsimple-DE provides horizontal navigation, i.e. you browse your systems be scrolling left or right.

-The game systems are sorted by their full names, as defined in es_systems.cfg.
+The game systems are sorted by their full names, as defined in es_systems.xml.

 ![alt text](images/current/es-de_system_view.png "ES-DE System View") _The **System view** is the default starting point for the application, it's here that you browse through your game systems._